dmbarbour/glas/docs/GlasProg.md

 * `%src.*` - abstract Src constructors, e.g. to specify a relative file path or DVCS repository.

 See [namespaces](GlasNamespaces.md) for details.

-## Calling Conventions

-Program definitions in the namespace are tagged to indicate calling conventions.
-The front-end compiler must insert an adapter at every call site.
-Initial calling conventions:

-* "data" - `Data` - embedded data, wrap %data then integrate
-* "prog" - `Program` - abstract program, directly integrate
-* "call" - `Env -> Def` - implicitly parameterized by caller namespace with syntactically specified translations, then apply adapter again to returned Def.

-We can gradually support more calling conventions, e.g. so we can directly 'call' grammars or logic programs.

 ## Transaction Loops